dorisjin1003/dorisjin1003/README.md

 👀 I’m interested in full-stack development.

-🌱 My Portfolio Projects are in: https://github.com/dorisjin1003/DataAnalystPortfolioProjects

-📫 Email me at: dorisjin35@gmail.com
+📫 Email me at: dorisjin.se@gmail.com

 ⚡ Fun fact: **My versatile skill set has developed in 4-year full-time working experience of capital markets and risk consulting in Hong Kong.
 Strong analytical mindset, and effective communication style allow me to excel in bridge the gap between technology and business needs and accomplish objectives with enthusiasm and dedication in data science.**